Robbie-Corcoran/Cocktail-Compass-Backend/README.md

 # Cocktail Compass

 The Cocktail Compass is a web application that allows users to search for cocktail recipes, without the hassle of brand names.
 Users can enter the drink they want to make, and the app will display a list of the ingredients along with the instructions.
 Simple as syrup!
+Not sure what to make?
+Try a random cocktail, and save it to favourites to try it again.

 ## Features